NHSDigital/nhs-notify-web-cms/docs/pages/using-nhs-notify/find-recipients-with-access-or-language-needs.md

 ## Sending messages in accessible formats and other languages

-To send messages in accessible formats or other languages, you need to create templates for them.
+We’ll only send messages in accessible formats or other languages if you’ve created templates that meet recipients’ access or language needs.

 Read more about sending messages in [accessible formats]({% link pages/using-nhs-notify/accessible-formats.md %}) or [other languages]({% link pages/using-nhs-notify/letters-in-other-languages.md %}).

 ## Message channel preferences

-NHS Notify does not currently check for recipients’ message channel preferences.
+NHS Notify does not currently check for recipients’ message channel preferences, for example NHS App, email, text message or letter.